vvaezian/vvaezian.github.io/Programming Languages/py.md

 ### Tuples (1, 2, 3)
 Tuples are lists' immutable cousins.
-Pretty much anything you can do to a list that doesn't involve modifying it, you can do to a tuple.<br>
+Pretty much anything you can do to a list that doesn't involve modifying it, you can do to a tuple.
 ```python

 tuple1 = (3)